Fenian Rising: Cork

+Limerick and Tipperary

-The rebels burnt down police barracks at Ballingarry, Emly, Gortavoher and Roskeen, in County Tipperary.
+The rebels burnt down police barracks at Ballingarry, Emly, Gortavoher, and Roskeen, in County Tipperary.
 A number of rebels armed with pikes gathered at Ballyhurst outside Tipperary town led by Colonel Thomas Francis Bourke of Fethard.
 A short battle took place with soldiers of the 31st Regiment which resulted in one man being killed and several wounded.
 Some escaped, though many were interned in Clonmel gaol to await trial.
 Before the end of the week the rising in Tipperary was crushed.

 Around 40 men attacked a police barracks in Ardagh, County Limerick with guns, muskets and pikes.

+At Kilmallock, County Limerick, around 500 Fenians under a leader referred to in constabulary records as "General Dunne" attacked the constabulary barracks at approximately 4am on 6 March.
+The barracks was defended by Head Constable Richard Adams and fourteen constables, assisted by the constables' wives, who helped keep weapons reloaded during a gunfight that lasted around four hours; when the Fenians attempted to burn the building down they were driven back by gunfire.
+Sub-Inspector Oliver Mulling, alerted by the sound of gunfire while travelling towards Kilmallock, returned to Kilfinane to gather reinforcements before arriving with eleven constables in total; on his order to open fire, two of the insurgents were killed and a number wounded, and most of the remaining Fenians dispersed, throwing down their weapons.
+Head Constable Adams was later awarded the Constabulary Medal for his defence of the barracks, presented to him by the Marchioness of Abercorn at the Constabulary Depot in the Phoenix Park in September 1867; at the same ceremony the Lord Lieutenant announced that, as a mark of the Queen's satisfaction with the conduct of the force during the rising, the Irish Constabulary would thereafter be known as the "Royal" Irish Constabulary, with the right to bear the harp and crown as its insignia.

+General Godfrey Massey, the Fenian deputy commander-in-chief, was arrested at Limerick Junction on the evening of 4 March, immediately before the wider rising was due to begin, and subsequently turned informer.

 A total of twelve people were killed across the country on the day.
 When it became apparent that the co-ordinated rising that had been planned was not transpiring, most rebels simply went home.
 The rising failed as a result of lack of arms and planning, but also because of the British authorities' effective use of informers.
 Most of the Fenian leadership had been arrested before the rebellion took place.